-- 14.1 When granting an organised licensed premises tour permission, the Council may impose conditions, including, but not limited to: - (a) the designated times of operation (hours and days) for the organised licensed premises tour; - (b) the ratio of staff involved in conducting tours to patrons; - (c) the duration of permission; - (d) a limit on group size for each organised licensed premises tour; - (e) measures for dealing with intoxicated persons and persons involved in intimidatory or other offensive behaviour; - a requirement that the organised licensed premises tour is not conducted in a way that it is likely to cause a nuisance, unreasonable obstruction or hazard to pedestrian and vehicle access; - (g) safety, health and hygiene requirements; - (h) restrictions on the use of amplified music/sound; - (i) requiring compliance with other Council bylaws including the Alcohol Restrictions in Public Places Bylaw 2018 (or successor bylaw) and any applicable Council policies and plans; and - (j) requiring all staff members involved in conducting tours to:
+- 14.1 When granting an organised licensed premises tour permission, the Council may impose conditions, including, but not limited to: - (a) the designated times of operation (hours and days) for the organised licensed premises tour; - (b) the ratio of staff involved in conducting tours to patrons; - (c) the duration of permission; - (d) a limit on group size for each organised licensed premises tour; - (e) measures for dealing with intoxicated persons and persons involved in intimidatory or other offensive behaviour;

-- (i) attend a host responsibility qualification or similar course or provide in-house training approved by an enforcement officer; and - (ii) attend crowd control training or provide inhouse training approved by an enforcement officer. - 14.2 A licensed premised tour organiser must ensure that written confirmation of permission can be produced when requested to do so by an enforcement officer.

-15 Request for review of original decision
+- (f) a requirement that the organised licensed premises tour is not conducted in a way that it is likely to cause a nuisance, unreasonable obstruction or hazard to pedestrian and vehicle access; - (g) safety, health and hygiene requirements; - (h) restrictions on the use of amplified music/sound; - (i) requiring compliance with other Council bylaws including the Alcohol Ban Bylaw 2014Alcohol Restrictions in Public Places Bylaw 2018 (or successor bylaw) and any applicable Council policies and plans; and - (j) requiring all staff members involved in conducting tours to: - (i) attend a host responsibility qualification or similar course or provide in-house training approved by an enforcement officer; and - (ii) attend crowd control training or provide inhouse training approved by an enforcement officer. - 14.2 A licensed premised tour organiser must ensure that written confirmation of permission can be produced when requested to do so by an enforcement officer.
+A licensed premised tour organiser must ensure that the organised licensed premises tour does not breach the conditions of the permission granted under clause xx. - 15 Request for review of original decision - 15.1 A person may request in writing for Council to review its decision to: - (a) decline an application for permission under this bylaw; - (b) impose certain conditions under this bylaw or any permission granted by Council; or - (c) orrevoke any permission under this bylaw. - 15.2 The In determining any review, Council has a discretion to review the original decision, and may decide to either: - (a) confirm its original decision; or

-- 15.1 A person may request in writing for Council to review its decision to: - (a) decline an application for permission under this bylaw; - (b) impose certain conditions under this bylaw or any permission granted by Council; or - (c) revoke any permission under this bylaw. - 15.2 In determining any review, Council may decide to either: - (a) confirm its original decision; or - (b) amend the conditions imposed on any permission; or - (c) issue a new permission.
+- (b) amend the conditions in the imposed on any permission; or - (c) issue a new permission.